nymtech/nym/documentation/docs/src/nodes/gateway-setup.md

 - preparing your wallet
 - requisitioning a VPS (Virtual Private Server)

 ### Wallet preparation
 #### Mainnet
 Before you initialise and run your gateway, head to our [website](https://nymtech.net/download/) and download the Nym wallet for your operating system.
 If pre-compiled binaries for your operating system aren't availiable, you can build the wallet yourself with instructions [here](../wallet/desktop-wallet.md).

 If you don't already have one, please create a Nym address using the wallet, and fund it with tokens.
 The minimum amount required to bond a gateway is 100 `NYM`, but make sure you have a bit more to account for gas costs.

 `NYM` can be purchased via Bity from the wallet itself, and is currently present on several exchanges.
-Head to our [telegram channels](https://t.me/nymchan) to find out where to get `NYM` tokens.

 > Remember that you can **only** use native Cosmos `NYM` tokens to bond your gateway.
 You **cannot** use ERC20 representations of `NYM` to run a node.

 #### Sandbox testnet
 Make sure to download a wallet and create an account as outlined above.
 Then head to our [token faucet](https://faucet.nymtech.net/) and get some tokens to use to bond it.

 ### VPS Hardware Specs
 You will need to rent a VPS to run your mix node on.
 One key reason for this is that your node **must be able to send TCP data using both IPv4 and IPv6** (as other nodes you talk to may use either protocol.

 We currently have these _rough_ specs for VPS hardware:

 - Processors: 2 cores are fine.
 Get the fastest CPUs you can afford.
 - RAM: Memory requirements depend on the amount of users your Gateway will be serving at any one time.
 If you're just going to be using it yourself, then minimal RAM is fine. **If you're running your Gateway as part of a Service Grant, get something with at least 4GB RAM.**
 - Disks: much like the amount of RAM your Gateway could use, the amount of disk space required will vary with the amount of users your Gateway is serving. **If you're running your Gateway as part of a Service Grant, get something with at least 40GB storage.**

 ## Gateway setup
 Now that you have built the codebase, set up your wallet, and have a VPS with the `nym-gateway` binary, you can set up your gateway with the instructions below.

 ### Viewing command help